coveooss/connectivity-library/Moxie KB/README.md

 - Learn [how to configure a REST API source](https://docs.coveo.com/en/1896/).

 ## Instructions
-You will need to make the four follwing API calls.
+You will need to make the four following API calls.
 If you need to test them, you may use Postman, but GoMoxie also usually offers a visual widget to try calls.
 Its URL should be: `restapi-<<YOUR_DOMAIN>>.kb.net/Widgets/Admin`.
 If using Chrome, you must open Chrome Dev Tools to see the results of some of those calls.
 * Get Article List (`NewlyPublished`/"Get Newly Published Article" button) – one call per rebuild
 * Get Article List (`RecentlyUpdated`/"Get Recently Updated Published Article" button) - one call per rebuild
 * Get Article – one call per document